offsoc/forgejo/tests/integration/README.md

 ```
 to true.

-As you can see, the test doesn't include the processing of the actual processing of the value entered into the app.ini.
-We start your test after modules/setting/service.go did this:
+As you can see, the test doesn't include the processing of the actual parameter of SIGNIN_FORGOTTEN_PASSWORD_ENABLED in the app.ini.
+We start your test after modules/setting/service.go processed it this:

 ```
 Service.SignInForgottenPasswordEnabled = sec.Key("SIGNIN_FORGOTTEN_PASSWORD_ENABLED").MustBool(true)